nais/doc/docs/basics/teams.md

 ## Managing your team

-Team membership is managed in NAIS console.
+Team membership is managed in NAIS teams.

 !!! warning
     It is the responsibility of each team to keep the group member roster up to date.
 This includes removing former team members in a timely fashion.